Introduction

 Multi-faceted views

-Presented data changes based on angle of view, providing different ways to interpret it.
-Different angles can be achieved easily by changing the camera view or rotating the objects, with different number of viewports as well.
+Presented data changes based on the angle of view, providing different ways to interpret it.
+Different angles can be achieved easily by changing the camera view or rotating the objects, with different numbers of viewports as well.

 Visualising time and data